Sung-Huan/ANNOgesic/README.md

     annotation_transfer
                         Run RATT to transfer the annotation files from reference to target.
-    expression_analysis
-                        Run gene expression analysis to compare which CDS is expressing in which libraries.
     tsspredator         Run TSSpredator to predict TSSs or processing sites. optimize_tsspredator
                         Optimize TSSpredator based on (partial)manual detect